better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## Where is my data stored?
 On the Radicle network, content is distributed peer-to-peer via a process called gossip.
-This means that peers self-host their own content — and the content of any peers they are interested in — locally on their machine.
+This means that peers self-host their own content — and the content of any peers they are interested in — locally on their machine in a [Git monorepo][hw].
 It also means that whenever your data is published to the network, it can be replicated and stored on another peer's machine.

 ## Can I create private repositories on Radicle?
 No, not yet - but in the future!
 Private projects with end-to-end encryption are